haskell/core-libraries-committee/guides/bifunctor-superclass.md

 If you defined instance `Bifunctor Foo` but omitted instance `Functor (Foo a)`, you must now define the latter.

-You can do this by adding the language pragma `DeriveFunctor` and declaring `derive Functor` at the data type definition.
+You can do this by adding the language pragma `{-# LANGUAGE DeriveFunctor #-}` and declaring `deriving Functor` at the data type definition.
-Alternatively you can explicitely define `fmap`.
+Alternatively you can explicitly define `fmap`.

 In the context of this migration we recommend to define `fmap` canonically, because there could be a `noncanonical-bifunctor-instances` warning in the future.
 Canonical instances define the subclass in terms of the superclass but not vice versa.
 Accordingly the definitions `fmap = second` and `fmap = bimap id` are noncanonical.
 We recommend to avoid them and move any definition of `second` to `fmap` to instead define `second = fmap`:
    ```diff